stevecassidy/emuR/cran-comments.md

 New submission

 This is our first submission of this package.
-However we would like to note that it is a complete rewrite of an archived R package called "emu": https://cran.r-project.org/src/contrib/Archive/emu/.
-As almost the entire API as well as the backend and data structures have changed we have opted for an update of the package name.
-All the authors of the previous package
+However we would like to note that it is a complete rewrite of an archived CRAN package called "emu": https://cran.r-project.org/src/contrib/Archive/emu/.
+As almost the entire API as well as the backend and data structures have changed we have opted for an update of the package name to "emuR".

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.